mAbadsa/devcamper-api/README.md

 # devcamper-api
-DevCamper Backend API
+DevCamper is a backend API to manage tech Bootcamp.
-RsetFull API Build on NodeJS and MongoDB
+RsetFull API Build on NodeJS and MongoDB.

 ## Technologies :computer:
 - Expressjs
 - MongoDB
+- Node.js v12

 ## Getting Started 📣
 **1. You can start by cloning the repository on your local machine by running:**